 When it comes to family-friendly destinations, Dubai is one of the best cities in the world for a vacation.
 There are tons of things to do with kids there, and its ideal location on the globe makes it an easy, direct flight from most places.
 Al-Habtoor City is a huge development in this oasis, just 10 minutes away from the world’s tallest tower, the Burj Khalifa, and the world’s largest mall, the Dubai Mall.
 It is built along the banks of the beautiful Dubai Canal, which was constructed between 2013 and 2016, turning a large part of the city into an island.

 The complex is home to three luxurious hotels, including the award-winning Hilton Dubai Al-Habtoor city, where we stayed during our recent visit to Dubai.
-Previously operated by Marriott International, the hotel was rebranded in 2018, making it the largest hotel in Hilton’s Middle East and Africa portfolio.
+Previously operated by Marriott International as The Westin Dubai Al-Habtoor City, the hotel was rebranded in 2018, making it the largest hotel in Hilton’s Middle East and Africa portfolio.
 Being part of the Hilton group also means that guests can take advantage of Hilton Honors’ loyalty benefits.

 The hotel towers over Dubai with its 44 floors housing 1,004 guest rooms.
 Decorated in soft tones with art deco-inspired motifs throughout the property, it has a welcoming ambience.
 Most of the guest rooms are deluxe rooms which are ideal for 2 adults or 2 adults and a child.
 Inter-leading rooms are available for larger families.
 There are also suites which have separate living room and dining areas, and executive rooms which include access to the Executive Lounge.
 The rooms are equipped with Nespresso coffee machines, bar fridges and working desks.
 Bathrobes and slippers are provided too.